Rene-Jacobs/drive_times_analysis/README.md

 ## Contents

 - **Datasets**: This repository includes two datasets, one for Restaurant X and another for Restaurant Y. These datasets contain drive-through service time data.
+These datasets contain randomly generated data.

 - **Code File**: The code file (drive_times_analysis.ipynb) contains the complete analysis of the drive-through times for both restaurants.
 It includes data processing, summary statistics calculation, data visualization, and confidence interval calculation.